 Each AIP performance metric and the overall AIP award is capped at 200% of target and results are interpolated between points for Team Performance results.

-For all NEOs, the AIP target awards as a percentage of base salary were unchanged from 2020 based upon competitive market analysis.
+For continuing NEOs, the 2022 AIP target awards as a percentage of base salary were unchanged from 2021.

 Team Performance Metrics (75%)